Where I implement Forth on the Feather RP2040 using Mecrisp-Stellaris Forth.

 Start up your favorite serial program and you’ll be good to go.
 Almost.

 As stated in other entries, I really like macOS app, Serial.
 I attached the cables and Serial immediately showed a serial connection available.
 I selected the connection, double-clicked and I was connected.
 It wasn’t a good connection.
 I had a serious issue with carriage returns in that my Serial window looked like this: It took a considerable of experimentation to determine, I needed to set the following in Serial: Update: After more work, while the image above solves it, however introduces more CRLF issues and causes buffer issues.
-The best solution is to use the INIT file below.
+A good solution is to use the INIT file below.
+The best solution is to fix the code.

 In trying to understand a bit better, I read the directions.
 In the README, there was a comment about picocom: